mgerb/React-Reddit/README.md

 # sreddit
-This is a Reddit client that I am developing to learn both React and Redux.
+This is a Reddit client that I am developing to learn both React and Redux as well as ES6.

 [Current development site located here](https://sreddit-mgerb42.c9users.io/) (may or may not be running)